JonHylands/micropython-stuff/mpy/urc/README.md

 This is a wearable device based on a [Waveshare ESP32-S3 Round Touch LCD](https://www.waveshare.com/esp32-s3-touch-lcd-1.28.htm).

 The code allows you to build a complex touch-based windowing system for this device.
 You can easily create windows with widgets like buttons and labels and lists.
 You can scroll between sets of windows.
-I'll be adding a bunch of documentaiton on how to use it, but for now look at main.py, admin.py, and rover.py for an example.
+I'll be adding a bunch of documentation on how to use it, but for now look at main.py, admin.py, and rover.py for an example.
+Everything in this GUI is based off the touch screen pin interrupt, with real-time updates happening via hardware timers.
+The main loop sits in a loop and calls time.sleep_ms(1000).

 ![](images/PXL_20240304_235733175.jpg)